 Resources.
-We consider a system that contains q shared resources $\mathcal{L} = \{\ell_1, \dots, \ell_q\}$ .
+We consider a system that contains q shared resources $\mathcal{L} = \{\ell_1, \ldots, \ell_q\}$.
 We assume basic familiarity with terms related to resource sharing (e.g., critical section, outermost critical section, etc.).
 With respect to the RNLP (see Sec.
 3), resource requests proceed through several phases, as depicted in Fig. 1.
 A job making an outermost request must first acquire a token, as described in Sec.
 3. Once a token is acquired, resources may be requested in a nested fashion.
 Once such a request is issued, the requesting job blocks (if necessary) until the request is satisfied, and then continues to hold the requested resource until its critical section is completed.
 An issued but not completed request is called an incomplete request.
 A job that has an incomplete request and is waiting for a shared resource is said to have an outstanding resource request.
 Waiting can be realized by spinning or suspending.
 A pending job is ready if it can be scheduled (a suspended job is not ready).
-We say that job $J_i$ makes progress if a job that holds a resource for which $J_i$ is waiting is scheduled and executing its critical section.
+We say that job J_i makes progress if a job that holds a resource for which J_i is waiting is scheduled and executing its critical section.

-We denote $J_i$ 's $k^{th}$ outermost request as $\mathcal{R}{i,k}$ , though we omit the request index k where it is inconsequential.
-We let $N_i$ be the maximum number of outermost requests that $J_i$ makes.
-The maximum duration of time that $J_i$ executes (not counting suspensions and spinning) during its $k^{th}$ outermost critical section is given by $L{i,k}$ .
+We denote J_i 's k^{th} outermost request as $\mathcal{R}{i,k}$, though we omit the request index k where it is inconsequential.
+We let N_i be the maximum number of outermost requests that J_i makes.
+The maximum duration of time that J_i executes (not counting suspensions and spinning) during its k^{th} outermost critical section is given by $L{i,k}$.

 Scheduling.
 We consider clustered-scheduled systems and job-level static-priority schedulers (we assume familiarity with these terms-recall that global and partitioned scheduling are special cases of clustered scheduling).
-We assume that there are $\frac{m}{c}$ clusters of size c each.
+We assume that there are $\frac{m}{c}$ clusters of c processors each.

 Each task has a base priority dependent upon the scheduling policy.
 A locking protocol can alter a job's priority such that it has a higher effective priority.
 Three such mechanisms, which we call progress mechanisms, exist to change a job's effective priority: priority inheritance, priority boosting, and priority donation.
-Priority boosting elevates a resource-holding job's priority to be higher than any base priority in the system so as to ensure that it is scheduled.
-Non-preemptive execution is an example of priority boosting.
-Under priority inheritance,
+Priority boosting elevates a resourceholding job's priority to be higher than any base priority in the system so as to ensure that it is scheduled.
+Nonpreemptive execution is an example of priority boosting.
+Under priority inheritance, a resource-holding job's priority is elevated to that of the highest priority job waiting upon the held resource.
+Priority donation [5] is a hybrid of these two approaches: when a job J_d is released that would preempt a job J_i with an incomplete resource request, J_d is forced

 Figure 2: Illustration (from [4]) of s-oblivious vs. s-aware analysis under global earliest-deadline-first scheduling on two processors.
-During [2,4), job $J_3$ is blocked, but there are m jobs with higher priority, so $J_1$ is not s-oblivious pi-blocked.
-However, because $J_1$ is also suspended, $J_3$ is s-aware pi-blocked.
+During [2, 4), job J_3 is blocked, but there are m jobs with higher priority, so J_1 is not s-oblivious pi-blocked.
+However, because J_1 is also suspended, J_3 is s-aware pi-blocked.
 Intuitively, under s-oblivious analysis, the suspension time of higher-priority jobs is modeled as computation, but under s-aware analysis, it is not.
 (The legend applies to all figures.)